IntelRealSense/librealsense/examples/on-chip-calib/readme.md

 ## Expected Output
 Assuming camera is connected and valid depth image can be obtained (usually more than 50% valid depth points), "Completed successfully" output is expected.
+User will be promped to save calibration results to flash.
+"Results saved to flash" is expected in case user chooses to save, "Results not saved" otherwise.

 ## Code Overview